bvbohnen/x4-projects/API Functions.md

         - Bool, if the shortcut is valid while the player is on foot.
       * menu
         - Bool, if the shortcut is valid while the player is in any menu.
+        - The OptionsMenu will be protected, with shortcuts always disabled.
       * menu_names
         - List of names of menus where the shortcut is valid.
         - 'menu' is ignored if this is given.

   Keypress events will return a table with these fields:
+  * key
+    - String, identifier of the key combination matched.
   * id
     - Matching id of the shortcut.
 May be useful if one callback cue handles multiple shortcuts.
   * context